michaelbragagnolo/EmbeddedProject/Scripts/README.md

 ### 4. Generative Replay
 Experiment reproducing Generative Replay strategy: Deep Generative Replay for a Scholar consisting of a Solver and Generator.
+The strategy relies on the *GenerativeReplayPlugin* of Avalanche.

 <div align="center">